Kathy Boyd – Superintendent of Education (Learning Services)519-527-0111 ext. 206

 Psychological Services completes psychological assessments for referred students by collaborating with the school team and parents/guardians and by increasing understanding of the students’ educational needs, social-emotional wellbeing, and mental health.
 Based on the assessment information, recommendations are made in support of academic programming, behaviour management, social-emotional interaction, and mental health, as needed.

 Speech Language Pathologists (SLPs) provide assessment, consultation and program support for students with communication, language and speech needs which impact their educational and social outcomes.
 Based on the 3 Tiers of Intervention Model, SLPs develop educational opportunities and partner with school teams to meet the communication and learning needs of their students.
-SLPs support families to understand and promote the communication development of their children and provide liaison with community agencies.
+SLPs support families to understand and promote the communication development of their children and liaise with community agencies.

 The START EA team provides short term collaboration with school teams to support, assist and empower them in developing strategies, structure and routines for individual students and in enhancing an inclusive and differentiated classroom environment.
 Team members collaborate with other Learning Service teams to ensure that students’ individual learning needs are being met.